aryanhiremath/RepoInsight-AI/README.md

 ## ✨ Features

-* **GitHub Repository Analysis** – Analyze any public GitHub repository by simply pasting its URL.
+* **GitHub Repository Analysis** – Analyze any public GitHub repository by simply pasting its URL
 * **Automatic Repository Cloning** – Securely clones the repository and prepares it for analysis.
 * **Smart Code Parsing** – Extracts and processes source code, configuration files, and documentation while ignoring unnecessary files.
 * **Semantic Search with FAISS** – Creates vector embeddings of the repository and stores them in a FAISS vector database for efficient retrieval.